 - I love him.

 If you want to express that you like something instead of loving it, use the verb “gustar.”
 This verb is conjugated similarly to “encantar”:

 - I like soccer.

 Me gusta el sexo.

-Like the first examples the things that you like are creating the verb action.
-The literal translations of these phrases would be “soccer pleases me” and “sex pleases me.”
+In these examples, the things you like are creating the verb action.
+The literal translations would be “Soccer pleases me” and “Sex pleases me.”

 Understanding the differences between “encantar,” “amar,” and “querer” allows you to accurately express your feelings of love and affection in Spanish.
 Be mindful of the different conjugations and word usage depending on whether you are talking about loving a thing or a person.